 Diakonia has six principal strategies for combating corruption.
 The work is carried out both within our own operations and with our partner organizations and in the countries in which we work.
 In addition, we work at the global level to promote policies and economics that benefit the poor.

 1. Long-term support for civil society’s work for democracy and citizenship:

-Diakonia provides long-term support to organizations in civil society that are working for empowered and actively participative citizenship, such that people have knowledge about their rights and obligations; and the right and opportunity to organise, participate in and influence their communities, and to demand accountability.
+Diakonia provides long-term support to organizations in civil society that are working for empowered and actively participative citizenship, such that people have knowledge about their rights and obligations; and the right and opportunity to organize, participate in and influence their communities, and to demand accountability.

 It is particularly urgent to work for the rights and opportunities of discriminated groups to participate in the political process.
 Transparency and access to information are fundamental to this work.

 2. Transparency and the demand for accountability within civil society:

 Organizations that scrutinise those in power must be credible.
 Work with codes of conduct is a vital instrument for ensuring that organizations work for the poor’s perspective and that they live up to the rights perspective.

 Diakonia has clear agreements with its partners and works continuously on building the institutional capacity of these organizations.
 In the event of mismanagement or misappropriation of funds, there are clear guidelines in place on how we should act.

 3. Strategies for tackling global problems associated with corruption, misappropriation of funds and draining of resources for fighting poverty:

 Many issues around corruption cannot be resolved within the framework of domestic politics in poorer countries.
 All too seldom is there any discussion about why and how corruption arises.
 Since many poorer countries lack capacity in their administrations and have weak legal systems, civil society has an important role to play in scrutinising the investments that are made.

 Increased transparency and increased domestic income, through improved global and national financial regulation, constitutes a strong contribution to anti-corruption and sustainable development.